Navigation

 • loosening of the replacement parts, especially the new ‘socket’ part in the shoulder

-In some cases, you may have to have a further operation on your shoulder if you develop complications.
-If you want to know more about possible complications, ask your surgeon.
+You may have to have a further operation on your shoulder if you develop complications.
+Ask your surgeon for more information about complications.

 Sepsis (adults)

-Sepsis is a life-threatening complication that can develop if you get an infection.
-Sepsis is a medical emergency.
+Sepsis is a life-threatening complication that can develop if you get an infection – it’s a medical emergency.
 Call 999 or go to A&E immediately if you have any of the following symptoms.

 • Slurred speech, confusion, difficulty making sense.